noec764/erpnext/docs/dooks/regional/india/gst-setup.md

 <!-- add-breadcrumbs -->
-# GST Features in Dooks
+# GST Features in Dokie

 ### 1. Setting up GSTIN

 GST Law requires that you maintain the GSTIN number for all your suppliers and vendors.
-In Dooks, GSTIN is linked to the **Address**
+In Dokie, GSTIN is linked to the **Address**

 <img class="screenshot" alt="GST in Customer" src="../assets/india/gstin-customer.gif">